Skip to main content

 Keep in mind that engaging in yard work and outdoor activities is associated with an increased risk of acquiring a tick bite and a disease transmitted by ticks.
 So, while working on your property, remember to protect yourself and your pets and to perform a tick check when you have finished!

 Based on a recent synthesis of the scientific literature, the illustration below provides information on measures you can take to reduce your risk of tick exposure on your property.
-Click on the icons to learn about each measure:
+Click on the elements with highlights of white to learn about each measure:

 You do not need to implement everything!